shorebirdtech/handbook/src/content/docs/security.md

 ## Organization

 Shorebird is a small company.
-We are 4 as of May 2024.
+We were fewer than 5 people as of May 2024.

 Eric (CEO) is end-responsible for all things Shorebird, including informational security.
 We do not have a dedicated security team, but security is part of our